African Monkey Business

 They were a high-end item.

-Soon, they were a success story - and we were supporting over 400 Haitians.
+Soon, they were a success story, and we were supporting over 400 Haitians.

 It also gave us a reason to visit a beautiful - if extremely poor - island.

-On one visit, we went to the local church (our 3 Haitian partners, who owned a company called "Universal Hands".
-All went to the same church.)
+On one visit, we went to the local church (our 3 Haitian partners, who owned a company called "Universal Hands", all went to the same church.)

 One woman took my hands in hers and said, "Thank you, sister.
 For what you have done."